Access to Justice

 Access to Judicial Remedy project

 This joint project with the International Corporate Accountability Roundtable (ICAR) and the European Coalition for Corporate Justice (ECCJ) seeks to build on existing work that exposes common barriers to judicial remedy in home states of corporations for victims of human rights abuses.
 The project will then identify the most feasible solutions and recommendations to improve access to judicial remedy in the US, the UK, and certain EU countries.
 The final project report was launched in December 2013.
 Download the report here >

 Evaluating Redress Mechanisms project

-Together with the University of Essex, CORE is a UK partner in a three-year research project coordinated by academics at the University of Melbourne, addressing the urgent need to provide vulnerable workers and communities with more effective means of defending their human rights when these are violated by businesses based in countries elsewhere in the world.
+Together with the University of Essex, CORE is a UK partner in a three-year research project coordinated by academics at the University of Melbourne, Australia, addressing the urgent need to provide vulnerable workers and communities with more effective means of defending their human rights when these are violated by businesses based in countries elsewhere in the world.
 The research will focus on three contrasting sectors where there is clear evidence of human rights violations by transnational businesses: mining, garments/ footwear and agribusiness.
 The experiences of communities with a grievance against a multinational will be compared across two ‘host countries’—Indonesia and India—and two ‘home countries’ whose businesses invest or operate in these sectors: Australia and the UK.
 The project is due to report in September 2014.